skimberk/motor-control/README.md

 }
 ```

+### Getting I2C working (just use pullup resistors)

+I was having difficulties getting I2C to work on my STM32 (using STM32CubeIDE and STM32CubeMX). `HAL_I2C_Master_Transmit` would always either return `HAL_BUSY` or `HAL_ERROR`.
+When I connected my oscilloscope to `SCL` it would always return `HAL_BUSY`, whereas when it wasn't connected to anything it would return `HAL_ERROR`.
+This, along with the fact that the pin appeared to always be low on the oscilloscope, was a little suspicious.
+I added some 2.2K pullup resistors to both `SCL` and `SDA` and now it's working fine!

 ### Magical bug?

 I've been working to add an encoder to my cheap brushless motor by gluing a magnet to the back of the shaft and placing a magnetic encoder (an AS5600 supported by popsicle sticks) above it.
 I had the AS5600 hooked up to the oscilloscope, and noticed that at certain angles of the motor, there was some (big!) noise.
 However, it seemed to only appear when I was touching the motor.
 The noise (well, maybe not noise after all) was exactly 60Hz.